 - Application form for research experience fellowship or application form for research training fellowship

 - EAN CV form (including a list of publications)

-- Copy of a document showing duration and proof of Training (in English)
+- Copy of a document showing duration and proof of Training in neurology (in English)

 - Description of the project.
 The description should have the following sections: background, aims, methods, timetable, references.

 - Recommendation form for research experience or recommendation form for research training fellowship from the chair of the home department